+The type-approval application form and other forms (e.g., Change-Notice form, Quality Assurance Plan, etc.), included in the Annexes of this document, shall be completed, signed and submitted, or, alternatively, this information may be provided using the electronic format and procedures as available on the Cospas-Sarsat website.
-f) beacon marketing brochure, if available;

-g) the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period, and the electric diagram of the beacon's battery pack;

-h) copy of the beacon markings and labels indicating, as per C/S T.001 section 3.5.8:

-- i. beacon model name, beacon manufacturer and C/S TAC number, - ii. beacon 15-HEX ID, - iii. operating temperature range (e.g., -20°C to +55°C), and - iv. minimum duration of continuous operation (e.g., 24 hours);

-i) the technical information on the reference oscillator, including:

-- i. oscillator type and specifications, - ii. technical data on long-term frequency stability and description of the beacon frequency-generation circuitry (section A.3.5), - iii. technical data sheet for any temperature-compensated oscillator (e.g., TCXO, MCXO) that may be employed, indicating maximum MTS characteristics specified for the oscillator model, - iv. report on the oscillator ageing characteristics (section A.3.5), - v. the serial number of the temperature-compensated oscillator device installed in the test beacon that was subjected to conductive testing at a test facility, and MTS characteristics from the reference oscillator manufacturer, if applicable;

-j) statements and descriptions, complete with diagrams as necessary, to demonstrate that the design:

-- i. provides protection against continuous transmission (see section A.3.4), - ii. meets the frequency stability requirements over 5 years (see section A.3.5), - iii. provides protection from repetitive self-test mode transmissions (see section A.3.6), - iv. ensures that the self-test messages (except for GNSS self-test) have default values encoded in position fields, at all times and irrespective of the navigation data input, and - v. for location protocol beacons, provides protection against degradation in beacon 406 MHz performance due to faulty operation or failure in operation of internal or external navigation device and against invalid position encoding into the beacon message (see section 4.5.5 of C/S T.001);
+- v. methods of beacon activation and beacon/antenna deployment, - vi. self-test mode and GNSS self-test mode activation and indication, - vii. battery replacement instructions and battery replacement period; - f) beacon marketing brochure, if available - g) the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period and the declared battery shelf-life, and the electric diagram of the beacon's battery pack; - h) copy of the beacon markings and labels (for all beacon models and additional names) indicating, as per C/S T.001 section 4.5.8: - i. beacon model name, beacon manufacturer, and C/S TAC number, - ii. beacon 15-HEX ID, - iii. operating temperature range (e.g., -20°C to +55°C), - iv. minimum duration of continuous operation (e.g., 24 hours), - v. an indication if the beacon is equipped with RLS functionality, and - vi. labelling of the RLS indicator (if applicable); - i) the technical information on the reference oscillator, including: - i. oscillator type and specifications, - ii. technical data on long-term frequency stability and description of the beacon frequency-generation circuitry (section A.3.5), - iii. technical data sheet for any temperature-compensated oscillator (e.g., TCXO, MCXO) that may be employed, indicating maximum MTS characteristics specified for the oscillator model, - iv. report on the oscillator ageing characteristics (section A.3.5), - j) the serial number of the temperature-compensated oscillator device installed in the test beacon that was subjected to conductive testing at a test facility, and MTS characteristics from the reference oscillator manufacturer, if applicable, statements and descriptions, complete with diagrams as necessary, to demonstrate that the design: - i. provides protection against continuous transmission (see section A.3.4), - ii. provides protection from repetitive self-test mode transmissions (see section A.3.6.1), - iii. ensures that the self-test messages (except for GNSS self-test) have default values encoded in position fields, at all times and irrespective of the navigation data input, - iv. for location protocol beacons, provides protection against degradation in beacon 406 MHz performance due to faulty operation or failure in operation of internal or external navigation device and against invalid position encoding into the beacon message (see section 4.5.5 of C/S T.001),